-Nothing mattered, they had each other, they had Thomas, one year old, with a future too bright to be tarnished.
+Nothing mattered, they had each other, they had Thomas, his first birthday celebrated a few months before, with a future too bright to be tarnished.
 Things were going to get better, nothing could take that away from them.
 Love made them as rich as kings.
 Until he returned home from work to the cacophony of fire engines, police and screaming neighbours, the perfection of their oh-so imperfect lives but a smouldering ruin.

 Shock and anger soon gave way to the growing burden of guilt.
 He had not protected them.
 He’d ignored all the warnings, the subtle threats to sell up, his stubborn refusal to move a youthful ignorance of the true nature of the world.
 Naive belief they were safe, untouchable, was no excuse.
 It was his fault, but late realisation wouldn’t turn the clock back.

 The ruin of the block was pulled down, replaced with luxury apartments gifted with the famous name of the family estate that increased their exclusivity.
 Foxglove Park.
 Another Winchester development, and with that name he found a way to release his guilt, focus his anger, provide him with an enemy he could at least share some blame.